-All transgressions may be forgiven by the priestesses of The Goddess, but not all sins.
+All transgressions may be forgiven by the priestesses of The Goddess, but not all violations of the Laws of the Goddesses.
 As one progresses in knowledge in the religion of The Goddess, one is taught the principles of Maat.
 The further one progresses, the more he or she is expected to incorporate those principles into his or her life.
-That knowledge, or understanding, is of course gained while performing the sexual rituals of The Goddess.
+That knowledge, or understanding, is, of course, only gained while performing the sexual rituals of The Goddess.

 Egyptologists have termed these principles "Negative Confessions" because they usually begin with the negative, "I have not."
 In the principles of Right and Truth, they are in fact affirmations of what one has not done in his life to live by Maat.

 1. I have not committed murder, neither have I bid any man to slay on my behalf;

 2. I have not committed rape, neither have I forced any woman to commit fornication;

 3. I have not avenged myself, nor have I burned with rage;

 4. I have not caused terror, nor have I worked affliction;

 5. I have caused none to feel pain, nor have I worked grief;